fteem/rubylogs/_posts/2015-07-12-migrate-rspec-to-minitest.md

 require 'minitest/pride'    # adds some formatting to the test output
 {% endhighlight %}

 The last important thing was the Rake task.
-In the Rakefile, I had to add this:
+To run all the tests one needs to add a built-in Rake task to the Rakefile:

 {% highlight ruby %}
 require "rake/testtask"